galacticwarrior9/IslamBot/README.md

 #### -settranslation

 **-settranslation** allows you to change the default translation of `-quran` on your server.
-You must have the `Manage Server` or `Administrator` permission to use this command.
+You must have the `Administrator` permission to use this command.

 ```
 -settranslation <translation>